top of page

 + Each gathering contains some foundational grief educationpractices (creative, somatic, and/or ecological), and guided space to share, process, feel, and connect within community.

 + In an effort to keep this affordable, this is offered by sliding scale payment.
-The price is $50 - $200 for all five gatherings.
+The price is $60 - $200 for all four gatherings.
 If this is inaccessible to you, please email me and we can discuss options; all are welcome regardless of financial means.
+Please plan to attend all four sessions to help maintain the integrity of the group.

 + In speaking about the climate crisis, we recognize that this is not solely about the environment, but is ultimately, a social and relational topic.
 Our climate grief is tied to all grief and our grief is not solely about death, but all experiences of loss, change, transformation, and longing; all of this is welcome.